Red vine

 Red vine also has beneficial effects on microcirculation and eye health.

-Anti-inflammatory properties and discomfort relief
+Anti-inflammatory properties and relief from discomfort

 In addition to its effects on blood circulation and cardiovascular health, red vine also has anti-inflammatory properties that can help relieve discomfort.